quixio/quix-streams/docs/subscribe.md

     client.GetTopicConsumer(topic, consumerGroup, CommitMode.Manual);
     ```

-Then, whenever your commit condition fulfils, call:
+Then, whenever your commit condition is fulfilled, call:

 === "Python"